RTEMS/rtems-docs/c-user/config/filesystem.rst

     configured.

 NOTES:
-    Filesystems must be initialized to support file descriptor based device drivers and basic input/output functions such as :c:func:`printf`.
+    Filesystems shall be initialized to support file descriptor based device drivers and basic input/output functions such as :c:func:`printf`.
     Filesystems can be disabled to reduce the memory footprint of an application.